Have you heard of Taggingitis? It’s a nasty affliction that some Facebook Business Page Owners have succumbed to.

 The reason they do it is to spread their message through to as many people as possible, in as short a time possible.
 When you tag someone in a photograph all the friends and subscribers of that person may see a notification of the tagging in their newsfeed.

 So, it’s a clever internet marketing ploy, then?
-No!
-It’s actually lazy, inconsiderate marketing.
+It’s more viewed as irritating and kind of spammy.
 Jeez that does NOT sound good does it?
-Who would want to be thought of as lazy or inconsiderate.
-If you’re using your friends as involuntary WOMM (Word of Mouth Marketing) vehicles then you deserve both of those titles – you are lazy and you are inconsiderate.
-Wow, I didn’t realise how passionately I felt about this issue
+Who would want to be thought of as irritating or spammy.
+If you’re using your friends as involuntary WOMM (Word of Mouth Marketing) vehicles then this could be what people think of you.

 I’m guessing/hoping/praying that you want your Facebook Business to scream integrity, so here are some guidelines when using Images and Tagging in your online marketing: